Skip to main content

 4. Click Create Datasource to complete adding the data source.

-Note: The following steps need to be executed in the command line window (terminal) of the server where the data source is located.
+Note: Run these commands in the terminal on the server where the data source is located.

 tip